Yelp Api Connector Bot

 1. Go to the Bot Army tab

-2. Click on Create BOT
+2. Click on Create BOT and from the drop-down From Blueprint

-4. Name this bot RestaurantBot
+4. Name this bot RestaurantSearch

 5. Enter anything for the description